UK businesses urge government to rule out 'worst' Brexit options

 U.S. TRADE DEAL?

-Separately on Saturday, Don DiMicco, the trade advisor to U.S. presidential candidate Donald Trump, said he would favor Britain over the EU for a trade deal once it left the bloc.
+Separately on Saturday, Don DiMicco, the trade advisor to U.S. presidential candidate Donald Trump, said he would favour Britain over the EU for a trade deal once it left the bloc.

 "Absolutely," DiMicco said when asked this in a BBC interview.
 "They (the British) are our friends, they have always supported us, and we've worked together, and they are leaving the EU in our estimation for the right reasons.